 Perhaps you would like to join us with your Changing Seasons post?

 The Changing Seasons is a monthly project where bloggers around the world share their thoughts and feelings about the month just gone.
 We all approach this slightly differently, though generally with an emphasis on the photos we’ve taken during the month.

 For many of us, looking back over these photos provides the structure and narrative of our post, so each month is different.
 Some focus on documenting the changes in a particular project — such as a garden, an art or craft project, or a photographic diary of a familiar landscape.

 But in the end, it is your changing season, and you should approach it however works for you.

 There are no fixed rules around post length or photo number — just a request that you respect your readers’ time and engagement.

 Tags and ping-backs

 Tag your photos with #MonthlyPhotoChallenge and #TheChangingSeasons so that others can find them

-Create a ping-back to Ju-Lyn or this post, so that she can update it with links to all of yours.
+Create a ping-back to Ju-Lyn at Touring My Backyard and/or this post, so that we can update it with links to all of yours.